dirtyhenry/tech-articles/_posts/2010-08-07-same-site-for-desktop-and-mobile.md

 ## Fluid Grids

-The first thing to do is to use _fluid grids_, which means using only relative sizes in your CSS, instead of absolute ones.
+The first thing to do is to use [_fluid grids_][3], which means using only relative sizes in your CSS, instead of absolute ones.
 You can setup sizes relative to the default browser font size, to the parent HTML blocks, etc.

 With this kind of relative sizing, when the user changes the size of the browser, all the elements keep the same proportions.